Kent Hoffman Glen Cooper Bert Powell

 Kent Hoffman, Glen Cooper, and Bert Powell have devoted their Spokane, WA, clinical practice of more than 30 years to translating complex clinical insights and developmental research into straightforward and accessible protocols for use with families and adult clients.
 During the last two decades they have collaborated in applying object relations and attachment theory into the creation of the Circle of Security.

 The three partners have served as consultants to university research projects involving Circle of Security protocols for a wide range of clients, including Head Start families, at-risk infants, street-dependent and teenage parents, and incarcerated mothers.
 Each has received the Washington Governor’s Award for Innovation in Prevention.
 Cooper, Hoffman, and Powell have coauthored many peer-reviewed journal articles and book chapters focusing on early intervention and the specifics involved within the Circle of Security Treatment Model.
-They will be publishing a book on the Circle of Security in the latter part of 2013 through Guildford Press.
+In 2013 their book, The Circle of Security Intervention: Enhancing Attachment in Early Parent-Child Relationships, was published through Guilford Press.

 Glen Cooper has been passionately involved in social services for almost forty years.
 His life experiences, which range from working and living in a homeless shelter in downtown Los Angeles to ten years as a treatment foster parent, speak to his enthusiasm and commitment.
 Early in his career, Glen worked part time for many years so that he could participate in the day-to-day experience of parenting his foster children and later his own children.
 He considers this time of being home with children one of the joys of his life and a vital foundation for his clinical work.